About Kachuwa

 Recognition

-The advisory firm, Integrated Capital Investing has named Kachuwa Impact Fund to The Transformative 25—a list of 25 funds transforming finance for people and planet and that meet three of the following four criteria.
+In 2024, the advisory firm, Integrated Capital Investing has named Kachuwa Impact Fund to The Transformative 25—a list of funds and initiatives that are transforming finance for people and planet and that meet three of the following four criteria.

 Board of Directors